hartwigmedical/hmftools/gripss/README.md

 * same variant - opposite breakends of the same SV
 * same assembly - the 2 transitive SVs are part of the same assembly and oriented away from each other
-* 1 transitive jump - the far breakend of the 2 transitive SVs / assemblies face each other and the total chain distance is <1000 bases
+* 1 transitive jump - the far breakend of the 2 transitive SVs / assemblies face each other and the total chain distance must be less than 1000 bases
-* 2 transitive jumps - the far breakend of the 2 transitive SVs / assemblies both face opposite ends of a 3rd SV or assembly
+* 2 transitive jumps - the far breakend of the 2 transitive SVs / assemblies both face opposite ends of a 3rd SV or assembly and the total chain distance must be less than 1000 bases

 Further, all the transitive links must be precise variants.
 If the deduplicated spanning variant is PRECISE, then the length of the insert sequence of the spanning variant must match the entire chain length of the transitive variants (within CIPOS bounds).